ALMIS Method and Short Stem - Perfect Combination for the Hip

 Improved stability: The joint remains stable because muscle function is preserved.

-What is ALMIS access?
+What is the ALMIS approach?

-Unlike traditional surgical approaches, the ALMIS approach allows for precise placement of the prosthesis without extensive transection of muscles or tendons.
-This is particularly advantageous when implanting a short-stem prosthesis.
+Unlike traditional surgical approaches, the ALMIS approach enables precise placement of the prosthesis without extensive severing of muscles or tendons.
+This is particularly advantageous when implanting a short stem prosthesis.

 Preservation of nerve structures: The technique minimizes the risk of damage to sensitive nerves such as the femoral nerve or the superior gluteal nerve.